vancehenricks/unsolicited-tips/removing-deprecated-feature.md

 This also makes it easier to spot that it's our PR that caused the issue.

 An example could look like the following;
-where each of the list owuld be its own PR.
+where each of the list would be its own PR.

 * Page components
 * Shared components